tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/常见问题_intl_en.md

 ### Which ports need to be opened in a file system?

-File System Protocol | Open Port | Check Network Connectivity
+File System Protocol | Port | Check Network Connectivity
 ------- | ------- | ---------
 NFS 3.0 | 111, 892, 2049 | telnet file system IP 2049
 NFS 4.0 | 2049 | telnet file system IP 2049
 CIFS/SMB | 445 | telnet file system IP 445

-> CFS does not support `ping` currently.
+> CFS currently do not support `ping`.

 ### What if the configured access permission does not take effect?
 For an NFS file system, multiple rules can be configured, which will take effect based on their priorities: